kuzzleio/documentation-old/src/sdk-reference/kuzzle/logout.md

 ## Callback response

 Resolves to the `Kuzzle` object itself once the logout process is complete, either successfully or not.
-The `Kuzzle` object will unset the property `jwtToken` if the user is successfully logged out.
+The `Kuzzle` object will unset the property `jwt` if the user is successfully logged out.